Hidden fees uncovered: A small business guide to understanding payment processor fees

 Choose a suitable pricing model

 Payment processors offer different pricing models, such as flat-rate, tiered or interchange-plus.
 Depending on your transaction types and volumes, one model may suit your business better than another.
 Flat-rate pricing can work well for businesses with consistent sales volumes, while interchange-plus may offer greater transparency and potential savings for others.
-Consider speaking with one of Sekure’s Payment Experts who can guide you through choosing a pricing model specific to your business’ needs.
+Consider speaking with one of Sekure’s Payment Experts, who can guide you through choosing a pricing model specific to your business’ needs so you can get the cheapest credit card processing.

 Opt for integrated systems